 You don’t want your VoIP service to put your business on hold because, say, a customer is streaming content or an employee is watching YouTube videos on their lunch break.
-Understanding how many real-time applications like voice and video you have, and understanding their importance in your ecosystem, will help you find an SD-WAN solution that delivers the performance you need for critical applications.
+Understanding how many real-time applications like voice and video you have, and understanding their importance in your ecosystem, will help you find the SD-WAN technology that delivers the performance you need for critical applications.
 Why not check out our video ‘The Battle of the Bandwidth’

-If ensuring availability of high-priority applications is vital to your business it’s crucial that you select an SD-WAN solution that is capable of prioritising traffic.
+If ensuring the availability of high-priority applications is vital to your business it’s crucial that you select an SD-WAN solution that is capable of prioritising traffic.